deltaswapio/deltaswap/docs/governor.md

 ### Checking Status

-To list the governor status for each chain, Guardians can run the `governor-status` admin command as follows:
+To list the governor status for each chain, Phylaxs can run the `governor-status` admin command as follows:

 ```bash
 phylaxd admin governor-status --socket /path/to/admin.sock